10 Things to Do in Auckland with Kids© ATEED

 6. See the Wild and Wonderful Birds of New Zealand on Tiritiri Matangi Island

-As you travel around New Zealand, you’ll discover the emphasis the country puts on protecting its native species.
-A good place to start this education for both the kids and adults alike is the island of Tiritiri Matangi.
 Bird feeding stations around the island make it easy for even the noisiest bird-watchers to observe New Zealand’s array of colourful and quirky birds.
 The island allows visitors to get a taste of what New Zealand was like before human migration to these remote South Pacific islands.
-Pick up ferry tickets from Viator or Tripadvisor.
-Plus, find out more in The 10 Best Islands in Auckland to Visit.

 NZPocketGuide.com© NZPocketGuide.com

-7. Watch a Maori Cultural Performance at the Auckland Museum
+7. Watch a Māori Cultural Performance at the Auckland Museum

-An easy museum to reach from the city centre, the Auckland Museum sits in the Auckland Domain – an attraction in itself with play areas, walking tracks, gardens and tons of room for the kids to run around.
-In the museum, children love the Maori exhibitions with traditional weapons and carvings on display.
-What’s more, it’s also the only venue in central Auckland where you can watch a Maori cultural performance.
-Find out more about the Auckland Museum on Viator and Tripadvisor.
+An easy museum to reach from the city centre, the Auckland Museum sits in the Auckland Domain, an attraction in itself with play areas, walking tracks, gardens and tons of room for the kids to run around.

 Auckland Museum© Auckland Museum

-8. Take a Family Road Trip to one of Auckland’s Regional Parks
+8. Take a Family Road Trip to One of Auckland’s Regional Parks

 NZPocketGuide.com© NZPocketGuide.com